 At the altitude of 1400 meters at the picturesque natural place is located a recreation area “Badamli”.
 A plant for bottling of mineral water Badamli is also located here.

-In the mountains of Shakhbuz district at the sources of the river at an altitude of 2500 m above sea level there is a picturesque lake Batabat, notable for a floating peat island.
+In the mountains of Shakhbuz district at the sources of the Nakhchivanchayriver at an altitude of 2500 meters above sea level there is a picturesque lake Batabat, notable for a floating peat island.

 This youngest district in the body of Nakhchivan Autonomous Republic was established in 2004 and the district has received its name from the Turkish Albanian kengerli people.
 In the north the district borders with Armenia and in the south with Iran.
 The climate here is sharply continental –very hot in summer and very cold in winter.

-The Garabaglar village (“many gardens”) is located in the picturesque place on the slope of Lesser Caucasus.
+The Garabaglar village (“the great gardens”) is located in the picturesque place on the slope of Lesser Caucasus.

 Garabaglar was one of the ancient centers of culture in Nakhchivan.
 Water pipe lines were delivering water from mountain rivers to the city.
 The preserved complex Garabaglar is a typical example of Nakhchivan architectural school.